 - register as an importer using the Procedure for Electronic Application for Certificates from the Horticultural Marketing Inspectorate (PEACH) website for regulated plants and plant products entering the UK via England and Wales

-- make sure a controlled consignment enters the UK with a phytosanitary certificate (PC) issued in the country of export (or re-export)
+- make sure a regulated consignment enters the UK with a PC issued in the country of export (or re-export)

 - provide pre-arrival notification using the PEACH website - as part of this you will need to upload scanned copies of your PC and other relevant documents (for example bill of lading, cargo movement request, or delivery company invoice) to the PEACH website

 - supply the original copy of the PC by post within 3 days of your consignment arriving in the UK

 - refer to Science and Advice for Scottish Agriculture if you’re entering goods directly into Scotland

 - refer to the Department of Agriculture, Environment and Rural Affairs if you’re entering goods directly into Northern Ireland

 Notice periods for imports originating in the EU that require a phytosanitary certificate: regulated commodities

 You must notify the relevant plant health authority of a consignment’s arrival into the UK from the EU.
 There is no set notice period - you can give notice at any time up to the point that the consignment enters the UK.

 How to find your relevant plant health authority